 If you spend more time "fixing" your picture in imaging software, then the photo wasn't worth fixing to begin with, and if you have to "fix" it, then it no longer is a photograph and becomes a graphic image based on a photograph, perhaps art, or jsut an artifact of a photograph ...?

 Photoshop is ironically not for photographers.
 Yes, you read that correctly.

-Adobe used to be part of the good guys who cared about their users, but since the acquisition of macromedia, it crossed the line and became driven by greed.
+Adobe used to be part of the good guys who cared about their users, but since the acquisition of Macromedia, it crossed the line and became driven by corporate greed.

-After decades of using their Creative applications, I have moved on, and work with software created by people with better hearts guiding their development.
+After decades of using their creative applications, I have moved on, and work when possible with software created by people with better hearts guiding their development.

 What?
-Yes, to have meaningful purposeful software, honesty of heart counts.
+Yes, to have meaningful purposeful software, honesty and purpose counts.